 Taking care of yourself, of your mental health, is one of the important thing you can do to help you overcome depression.
 It is also important to nurture yourself.

-This means making time to do the things that we once enjoyed, setting our own limits on what we feel we’re capable of doing, asking for help where we need it, adopting habits that are good for us and trying to bring fun back into our lives.
+This means making time to do the things that you once enjoyed, setting your own limits on what you feel you’re capable of doing, asking for help where you need it, and adopting habits that are good for you.

-Whilst it may seem an effort to force ourselves to have fun, being able to pick up a previous hobby or indulge in a little exercise, will go some way to helping us get back on our feet.
-Expressing ourselves through hobbies such as music, writing, or art, can also take the edge off Depression.
+Whilst it may seem an effort to force yourself to have fun, being able to pick up a previous hobby or indulge in a little exercise, should go some way to helping you get back on your feet.
+Expressing ourselves through things like music, writing, or art can also take the edge off depression.

-Strategies need to be in place; create a wellness toolbox; something we can do to draw inspiration from, writing a journal and marking down what we like about ourselves is so important.
-Perhaps we could go back to reading if that is something we once enjoyed, or perhaps listening to music.
-Pets are a good stress reliever.
+Strategies need to be in place, create a wellness toolbox; something you can do to draw inspiration from, write a journal, marking down what you like about yourself.
+Perhaps go back to reading if that is something you once enjoyed, or perhaps listen to music.
+Pets are also a good stress reliever.

-We must also look at and identify our stressors, to try and figure out what exactly what we are stressing over.
+It is important to look at and identify your stressors, to try and figure out what exactly you’re stressing over.
 For example non-supportive relationships, taking on too much, or health problems.
-Once we know what our stressors are, we can make a plan to minimise their impact, or make a plan to avoid them altogether.
+Once you know what those are, you can make a plan to minimise their impact, or make a plan to avoid them altogether.

-Many people who are depressed can be perfectionists.
-It’s not possible to function normally and continual with such high standards.
-We should try reducing the high standards we set for ourselves.
-If we try to lower our standards, we can work on being happy with whatever new standards we set ourselves.
+Many people who are depressed can be perfectionists, but it’s not possible to function normally and continual with such high standards.
+It is important to try reduce the high standards we set for ourselves.
+If we try to lower our standards, we can work on being happy with our new standards.

-Finally, say no to added responsibility and plan ahead, working through any triggers and limits.
-That way we will be able to identify and avoid the many problems associated with our triggers.
+Also, say no to added responsibility and plan ahead, working through any triggers and limits.
+That way you can identify and avoid the many problems associated with depression triggers.